Last updated:

 Introduction

-Researchers have been able to delineate a recognizable syndrome with characteristic or โcoreโ symptoms, but much about this disorder is not fully understood.
-Several factors including the small number of identified cases, the lack of large clinical studies and other factors have prevented physicians from developing a complete picture of associated symptoms and prognosis.
-Therefore, it is important to note that affected individuals may not have all of the symptoms discussed below or may have symptoms that are not discussed.
-Every patient is unique, and the disorder can be different in one child when compared to another.
-Parents should talk to their childโs physicians and medical team about their specific case, associated symptoms and overall prognosis.
+BAM syndrome is a recognizable syndrome with characteristic or “core” symptoms, but much about this disorder is not fully understood.
+Several factors including the small number of identified cases, the lack of large clinical studies and other factors have prevented physicians from developing a complete picture of associated symptoms and prognosis (how a condition is expected to affect a person over time).
+Therefore, it is important to note that affected individuals may not have all the symptoms discussed below, or they may have symptoms that are not discussed.
+Every person is unique, and the disorder can be different in one child when compared to another.
+Parents should talk to their child’s physicians and medical team about their specific case, associated symptoms and overall prognosis.

-In 2017, two independent teams of researchers discovered that BAM syndrome is caused by a change (variant) in the SMCHD1 gene.
+BAM syndrome is caused by a change (variant) in the SMCHD1 gene.
 The gene variant is usually a spontaneous (de novo) change in SMCHD1 that occurs in the egg or sperm cell.
-In such situations, it is not inherited from a parent.
+De novo means it is a new, spontaneous change that is not inherited from a parent.
 Rarely, an SMCHD1 gene variant can be inherited from a parent.

 BAM syndrome follows autosomal dominant inheritance.
 Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
 The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
 The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

-Researchers think that having a variant in SMCHD1 is necessary but not sufficient to develop BAM syndrome.
+Researchers think that having a variant in the SMCHD1 gene is necessary but not sufficient to develop BAM syndrome.
 This is because there are families, for example, where a child with BAM syndrome inherited a variant in SMCHD1 from his mother who has a very mild form of BAM syndrome (for example, no sense of smell but no other defects) or has no medical problems at all.
-This suggests that the child has a change in a second critical gene, which may have occurred spontaneously or may have been inherited from the other parent, in this example, the father.
+This suggests that the child has a change in a second critical gene, which may have occurred spontaneously or may have been inherited from the other parent.
 This type of inheritance, called digenic inheritance, occurs when a change in more than one gene is required to cause disease.
 Researchers are still trying to identify these other genes.

 BAM syndrome is an extremely rare disorder that is known to affect patients from many different ethnic groups.
 As with many rare disorders, the exact incidence or prevalence of this disorder is unknown.
-The disorder probably goes misdiagnosed or undiagnosed making it difficult to determine the true frequency in the general population.
-Fewer than 100 people with this disorder have been reported in the medical literature.
+The disorder probably goes misdiagnosed or undiagnosed, making it difficult to determine the true frequency in the general population.
+Fewer than 100 people have been reported in the medical literature.

 Arhinia is apparent at birth and can sometimes be suspected prenatally.
 A medical geneticist, pediatrician, or other pediatric subspecialist should do a complete physical exam and order tests to look for the two other major features of BAM syndrome: eye defects and genital/hormone defects.
 Molecular genetic testing for variants in the SMCHD1 gene that are associated with BAM syndrome is available at specialized laboratories.